 The 50-65 Range: The "Sweet Spot"

 This is universally considered the best age to buy funeral insurance.
 During this window, you typically qualify for "Simplified Issue" policies.
 These plans don't require a medical exam—only a health questionnaire—and offer significantly lower premiums than policies purchased in your 70s.
-By age 50, many people are seeing the rising costs of funerals for their own parents and realize the benefits of pre-planning.
+By age 50, many people are seeing the rising costs of funerals for their own parents and begin to appreciate the value of planning ahead.

 The 66-85 Range: The "Secure It Now" Stage